LolnationCH/DDLC-theme-atom/README.md

 To change the club member, you have to go to `styles/colors.less`, and change the value of `@current_member` to one of the value in `@club_members`.

-Have a different scheme for all the members :
+Have a different color scheme for all the members :
 ## Monika
 ![Monika Theme](https://i.imgur.com/6PegmHi.png)